 Backpacking pillows are designed to be ultralight and packable.
 The main difference is that they have a traditional rectangular shape, like any regular pillow.
 This way, you can use them to sleep horizontally, like when you’re sleeping in a hammock, in a camping tent, etc. The purpose of this kind of pillow is to be like the pillow you have at home, but portable.

-ADVANTAGES AND DISADVANTAGES OF BACKPACKING PILLOWS
+ADVANTAGES AND DISADVANTAGES OF HIKING PILLOWS

 - More compact